Attendance Costs for Rutgers’ Three-Week Turf Course

 - Enrollment Status: Half time

 - It takes Rutgers 6-8 weeks to process and mail refund checks.
-If you need this money by the start of class (e.g., for food, housing, etc.), we recommend that you choose a loan start date on your application of 8 weeks (or about 60 days) before the class start date.
+If you need this money by the start of class (e.g., for food, housing, etc.), we recommend that you choose a loan start date on your application of at least 8 weeks (or about 60 days) before the class start date.

 - The refund check will be mailed to the address we have on file for you; it will not be hand-delivered to you in class.
 Typically, this is your primary home address.
 Make sure there is someone available at your address to receive the check and deposit it or forward it to you, or you will not be able to access these funds until you return home after the 10-week session at Rutgers ends.

 529 College Savings Plans